$644.50 Million in Sales Expected for ChampionX Co. (NASDAQ:CHX) This Quarter

-Brokerages expect ChampionX Co.
-(NASDAQ:CHX) to report sales of $644.50 million for the current quarter, Zacks Investment Research reports.
-Two analysts have issued estimates for ChampionX’s earnings, with estimates ranging from $644.00 million to $645.00 million.
-ChampionX posted sales of $247.75 million during the same quarter last year, which would indicate a positive year over year growth rate of 160.1%.
-The firm is scheduled to issue its next quarterly earnings report on Monday, February 22nd.
+Analysts expect ChampionX Co.
+(NASDAQ:CHX) to post sales of $644.50 million for the current fiscal quarter, according to Zacks Investment Research.
+Two analysts have issued estimates for ChampionX’s earnings, with the lowest sales estimate coming in at $644.00 million and the highest estimate coming in at $645.00 million.
+ChampionX reported sales of $247.75 million during the same quarter last year, which would suggest a positive year-over-year growth rate of 160.1%.
+The business is scheduled to announce its next earnings report on Monday, February 22nd.

-According to Zacks, analysts expect that ChampionX will report full year sales of $1.84 billion for the current year.
-For the next year, analysts expect that the business will report sales of $2.72 billion, with estimates ranging from $2.69 billion to $2.76 billion.
-Zacks Investment Research’s sales averages are a mean average based on a survey of analysts that cover ChampionX.
+On average, analysts expect that ChampionX will report full-year sales of $1.84 billion for the current financial year.
+For the next fiscal year, analysts expect that the business will report sales of $2.72 billion, with estimates ranging from $2.69 billion to $2.76 billion.
+Zacks Investment Research’s sales averages are a mean average based on a survey of analysts that that provide coverage for ChampionX.

-ChampionX (NASDAQ:CHX) last posted its quarterly earnings data on Wednesday, November 4th.
-The company reported $0.03 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.07) by $0.10.
+ChampionX (NASDAQ:CHX) last announced its quarterly earnings results on Wednesday, November 4th.
+The company reported $0.03 EPS for the quarter, beating the consensus estimate of ($0.07) by $0.10.
 ChampionX had a negative return on equity of 2.67% and a negative net margin of 54.03%.
-The firm had revenue of $633.53 million for the quarter, compared to the consensus estimate of $631.55 million.
+The company had revenue of $633.53 million for the quarter, compared to the consensus estimate of $631.55 million.

+A number of institutional investors and hedge funds have recently bought and sold shares of the business.
+Public Employees Retirement System of Ohio boosted its stake in ChampionX by 19.1% during the third quarter.
+Public Employees Retirement System of Ohio now owns 6,660 shares of the company’s stock worth $53,000 after buying an additional 1,068 shares in the last quarter.
+Envestnet Asset Management Inc. boosted its stake in ChampionX by 3.8% during the third quarter.
+Envestnet Asset Management Inc. now owns 53,071 shares of the company’s stock worth $424,000 after buying an additional 1,939 shares in the last quarter.
+Parkside Financial Bank & Trust boosted its stake in ChampionX by 305.7% during the third quarter.
+Parkside Financial Bank & Trust now owns 3,262 shares of the company’s stock worth $26,000 after buying an additional 2,458 shares in the last quarter.
+Glenmede Trust Co.
+NA acquired a new stake in ChampionX during the second quarter worth $25,000.
+Finally, Private Advisor Group LLC acquired a new stake in ChampionX during the second quarter worth $28,000.
+Hedge funds and other institutional investors own 99.47% of the company’s stock.

 ChampionX Corporation provides chemistry solutions, and engineered equipment and technologies that help companies to drill for and produce oil and gas worldwide.
 It offers chemistry solutions to enhance production from flowing oil and gas wells, as well as for drilling and completion activities.
 The company also provides production and automation technologies, including artificial lift equipment and solutions, such as rod pumping systems, electric submersible pump systems, progressive cavity pumps, and drive systems and plunger lifts; and automation and digital products consisting of equipment and software for industrial internet of things solutions for downhole monitoring, wellsite productivity enhancement, and asset integrity management.